poletaevvlad/CubeLang/docs/usage.md

 # Usage

 ## Interpreter
-cubelang interpreter is an application with a command line iterface.
+CubeLang interpreter is an application with a command line iterface.
 In order to run a program a user must specify cube’s initial state and location of the program file.

 `cubelang` application has the following arguments and options: